nbkhope/getting-started-react-native/GUIDE.md

 What you are doing is initializing the state of the component.
 You typically initialize it in the constructor function, right after calling super() to invoke its original definition from the Component parent class.
 You typically set all the "form" or input values you are going to need here.
 In this case, we only have name, but we could have many more, such as: description, favoriteMovie, etc.

-Now, add a value attribute to the TextInput component and associate it with the `name` property in the state variable:
+Now, add a value property to the TextInput component and associate it with the `name` in the state variable:

 ```
 <TextInput